Zombie Circus Goats generates a lot of dumb questions. Here are some snarky answers.

 Q: “Why are some Talent cards numbered?”

 A: The Main Deck consists of 52 Talent cards in 4 suits (Goats, Weregartners, Hellephants, and Ma’ampires).
 Each suit is numbered 2-14.
-These numbers have nothing to do with the game.
+These numbers have nothing to do with our game.
 Buuut, it means that if Zombie Circus Goats is the only deck you have access to (and it certainly should be), then with the tiniest bit of thought you can use it to play Poker, Spades, Hearts, Crazy 8’s and all the other classic card games you can shake a stick at.

 Q: “I just played the Rotten Rhinoceros.
 Do I discard down to 3 cards?”

 A: That depends.
 Are you a player?
 It would be odd if you played the Rotten Rhinoceros and you weren’t a player.

 Q: “Can I use Frenemies to halt a trade I’m involved in to take all the cards in that trade?”

 A: Yes you can.
 You sure know how to make Frenemies.

 Q: “I just played General Malaise.
 Do I sacrifice a Goat?”